yahelil/Elgamal-Voting-Ballot/README.md

 It’s designed to be simple enough to understand, yet powerful enough to showcase real-world cryptographic principles.

 ## About
-Elgamal Voting Ballot is a lightweight Python-based implementation of a secure voting system simulator using ElGamal encryption.\
+ElGamal Voting Ballot is a lightweight Python-based implementation of a secure voting system simulator using ElGamal encryption.\
-It demonstrates how cryptographic techniques can be applied to protect voter privacy, ensure vote integrity, and enable verifiable tallying.
-All without revealing individual choices.
+It demonstrates how cryptographic techniques can be applied to protect voter privacy, ensure vote integrity, and enable verifiable tallying all without revealing individual choices.

 ## Project Structure
 - Admin.py - Handles election setup, key distribution, and counting of the votes.